emarsden/pg-el/README.md

      M-x package-install RET pg

+Alternatively, you can install the library from the latest Github revision using:

+     (unless (package-installed-p 'pg)
+        (package-vc-install "https://github.com/emarsden/pg-el" nil nil 'pg))

-To install manually, place the file `pg.el` in a directory on your `load-path`, byte-compile it (using for example `B` in dired) and add the following to your Emacs initialization file:
+To install **manually**, place the file `pg.el` in a directory on your `load-path`, byte-compile it (using for example `B` in dired) and add the following to your Emacs initialization file:

     (require 'pg)